LeetLLM

 Where sis_isi is the raw attention score and bib_ibi is the ALiBi distance bias for token iii.

-When computing this in finite precision, very negative ALiBi biases can make distant tokens' shifted exponent values extremely small.
-Conceptually ALiBi is still a soft distance-dependent recency bias, not a hard window.
-The causal mask remains separate, and every distant past weight remains mathematically possible.
+When computing this in finite precision, very negative ALiBi biases can make distant tokens' shifted exponent values extremely small or round them to zero.
+Mathematically, ALiBi is still a soft distance-dependent recency bias, not a hard window.
+The causal mask remains separate.

 alibi-bias-is-not-a-mask.py